bowdenk7/express-typescript-starter/README.md

 ### Configuring TypeScript compilation
 TypeScript uses the file `tsconfig.json` to adjust project compile options.
-Let's disect this project's `tsconfig.json`, starting with the `compilerOptions` which details how your project is compiled.
+Let's dissect this project's `tsconfig.json`, starting with the `compilerOptions` which details how your project is compiled.

 ```json
     "compilerOptions": {